Divisibility questions in commutative algebraic groups: Proof of Theorem

 \emph{Acknowledgments}.
-I am grateful to John van Bon, Roberto Dvornicich and Gabriele Ranieri for useful discussions.
-I wrote the last part of this paper at the Max Planck Institute for Mathematics in Bonn.
-I would like to thank all people there for their kind hospitality.
+I am grateful to John van Bon, Gabriele Ranieri and Jacob Stix for useful discussions.
+I wrote a part of this paper at the Max Planck Institute for Mathematics in Bonn.
+I would like to warmly thank all people there for their kind hospitality and for the excellent work conditions.
+I am also grateful to Istituto Nazionale di Alta Matematica ``F. Severi'' that partially supported this research with grant ``Assegno di ricerca Ing.
+Giorgio Schirillo''.
+Finally, I would like to thank the anonymous referee for his precious and constructive remarks, that allow me to improve the paper and shorten the proofs of Lemma \ref{extension} and its corollaries.

 0.5cm